 Claims and Convictions

 Unfortunately your past accidents and tickets will increase your insurance premium.
 Tickets will stop having an effect after three years from the date it was paid.
-Accidents will take approximately six years.
+Accidents will take six years.
 If the driver has many claims (accidents) and convictions (tickets), many insurers may decline to accept them.
 This driver will then need to apply to a high-risk insurer who will charge a large amount and will ask for a large down payment.

 If a lawsuit arising from your accident was created against you, your insurance company will represent you in court and pay your legal fees.
 Do not assume guilt in an accident.
 Do not say you will pay for their loss, if you do, you will no longer be represented by your insurer.